 I’m sure you’ve heard of Zagreb, Hvar, Dubrovnik, and the Plitvice lakes… You should have – these are probably the most popular tourist destinations in Croatia.
 But there are also plenty of other places worth visiting, ones that are equally beautiful, but aren’t swarming with tourists.

 It’s time you hear about Lumbarda, Primošten, Rastoke and some other stunning places this seaside country is hiding from us all.
-And you are just in time for an off-season vacation, when the beaches are almost empty and you can really enjoy some peace and quiet!
+And you are just in time for an off-season vacation, when the beaches are almost empty, luxury villas, such as the ones from Croatia Luxury Rent, are welcoming, and you can really enjoy some peace and quiet!

 Ready to discover the lesser-known Croatia?